The Extinction Collection

 Deacon won the Turner Prize in 1987 (nominated for his touring show For Those Who Have Eyes) having previously been nominated in 1984.

 For The Extinction Collection Richard has fabricated a sculpture from the fossilized teeth of three species – The Southern Mammoth, The Steppe Mammoth and the Long-tusked Elephant.
-All three teeth were found on Happisburgh beach, Norfolk, washed from the sediments as a result of modern day climate change.
+All four teeth were found on Happisburgh beach, Norfolk, washed from the sediments as a result of modern day climate change.
 All three species were made extinct locally by historic climate change.

 Emily Young FRBS